Order of precedence in the Philippines

 The order of precedence in the Philippines is the protocol used in ranking government officials and other personages in the Philippines.
-Purely ceremonial in nature, it has no legal standing, and does not reflect the presidential line of succession nor the equal status of the three branches of government established in the 1987 Constitution.
+Purely ceremonial in nature, the order of precedence is based on custom, has no legal standing, and does not reflect the presidential line of succession nor the equal status of the three branches of government as stated in the 1987 Constitution.